timruiterkamp/functional-programming/README.md

 * How many times does a book to be lend out
 * Is there a difference in value between languages

+## Outcomes along the way:
+* I used the search term roman and filtered by 'avonturenroman' to get results with variation in price   and possibly a nice outcome where multiple books end up costing the equivalent of the OBA      subscription, instead of just one science book.
+* There are 7 dutch translated Jaws books needed to get the subscription value back
+* The english (second hand) version of Jaws is twice as expensive as the dutch translated version

 ## Proces
 To give a good representation of the progress I've made I capture everyday and write about the progress I made, things I have done and problems I ran into.
 ### Week 1